What Is the Cause of Sinus Infection?

 You can use several strategies to clear up congestion and relieve pressure quickly.
 Some of the most common remedies are:

-- Over-the-counter medications: You can treat nasal and sinus congestion with an over-the-counter decongestant once or twice a day.
-If you have high blood pressure, avoid traditional decongestants and use a daily steroid nasal spray instead.
+- Over-the-counter medications: You can treat nasal and sinus congestion with over-the-counter decongestant once or twice a day.
+If you have high blood pressure, avoid certain decongestants and consider using other treatment options such as nasal saline.

-- Dry up postnasal drip: Use an antihistamine once or twice daily to dry up postnasal drip.
-This directly helps control the dry cough that keeps you awake at night.
+- Treat postnasal drip: Use an antihistamine to dry up postnasal drip.
+This directly helps control the cough that keeps you awake at night.

-- Flushing the sinuses: A Neti Pot helps flush your sinuses of mucous buildup and trapped allergens.
+- Flushing the sinuses: A Neti Pot (or any nasal saline rinse) helps flush your sinuses of mucus buildup and trapped allergens.
 You can use this multiple times a day.
 Always use distilled water, never tap water.

-- Dietary adjustments: Dairy products increase mucous production.
+- Dietary adjustments: Dairy products increase mucus production.
 Restricting milk and dairy from your diet temporarily can help reduce congestion.

 If your sinus infection is severe, consult your healthcare provider on the best treatment options, including whether antibiotics or other interventions are necessary.